fazleyazdan/cypress-automation/cypress/e2e/cypressIntro.md

 // Multiple test cases:

-// There can be multiple test cases inside a suit.
+// There can be multiple test cases inside a test suit.

 describe('suit name', () => {